I have goats and I love them.

 You just add a little to their water every day.
 It is full of enzymes and minerals that help support a healthy immune system.

-If you are interested in giving ACV a try for your goats (or yourself), it can be purchased here.
+If you are interested in giving ACV a try for your goats (or yourself), you can purchase it, or try your hand at making it yourself.

 You should never feed your goats these items: